-How to Stop Procrastination: Move towards Action
+How to Stop Procrastination and Move towards Action

 We've all been there - working on everything except the thing that we really should be doing.
 Procrastination is a challenge that we have all faced at one time or another.
 But for some people, procrastination can be an endless loop where you keep putting things off, feel bad about it, and then put things off some more?
 How to stop procrastination can be difficult without targeted strategies, with statistics suggesting that 20% of adults are chronic procrastinators (Harriot & Ferrari, 1996).